When to send an invoice

 6. No email subject or a bad subject line

-If a seller sends an invoice via email, they need to correctly label the email.
+If a seller sends an invoice via email, they need to correctly title the email with a clear subject line.
 Without stating that the email is an invoice, the client might neglect the email or it could get lost amongst other unrelated content.
 You should also send an invoice as a separate email and not part of another email or an email thread.

 The most important way to get your invoices paid by customers is to include clear payment terms on invoices.
-Payment terms are displayed at the bottom of the invoice and are determined by the seller of the service/product.
+You can display payment terms at the bottom of invoices.
+You can add payment details to invoices in Bookipi app.

 Invoice payment terms might explain how the payment is to be broken up – split or in one payment.
 They might give a timeframe as to when the payment is due after the services/products have been provided.
-There could also be a section that outlines any interest to be added to the invoice if it is not paid on time.
+There could also be a section that outlines any interest charges that apply if an invoice isn’t paid on time.

 You should also be open to negotiating the payment terms if it is an important client that you would like to have an ongoing relationship with.